Sea buckthorn: benefits, dosage, contraindications

 Safe dosage

-You can consume sea buckthorn as juice or concentrate, as berry oil, or as seed oil. - Juice: 30 mL every morning. - Oil: 1/2 teaspoon per day.
+Sea buckthorn can be consumed as juice or sea buckthorn concentrate, sea buckthorn berry oil, or sea buckthorn seed oil. - Juice: 30 mL every morning; - Oil: 1/2 teaspoon per day.

 Precautions